MelihIlker/Solopreneur/ROADMAP.md

 ## Vision

-Solopreneur is not another SaaS boilerplate.
-It's a **security-first, senior-level** client and project management platform built for solo entrepreneurs who refuse to compromise on architecture.
+Solopreneur is a production-grade client and project management platform built for solo entrepreneurs.
+The platform prioritizes security, scalability, and clean architecture through intentional design decisions.

-Every feature on this roadmap reflects our core principles:
+Core principles:
-- **Bulletproof over convenient**
+- Security-first approach
-- **Stateful over stateless** (when it matters)
+- Stateful session management
-- **Server control over client freedom**
+- Server-side control and validation
-- **Zero duct tape tolerance**
+- Well-tested, maintainable code

-This is where we're going.
+This roadmap outlines the planned features and improvements.

 ---